 Q: My child has been refusing to eat dinner and then begs for something else to eat 15 minutes later.
 What should I do?

-If your son goes to bed awhile after dinner consider adding a bedtime snack.
-That way, when he asks for food between meals you can tell him his bedtime snack is coming in a couple of hours.
+- Don’t allow snacks after dinner as he may hold out for them.
+If your child goes to bed a while after dinner, consider adding a bedtime snack.
+That way, when he asks for food after dinner you can tell him his bedtime snack is coming in a couple of hours.
 If you stay consistent, your son will catch on and will stop asking for food right after dinner.
-Eventually, he’ll start eating a wider variety of food because he knows you’re not just going to feed him his favorites.
+See How to Bolster Your Child’s Self-Control Muscle.

 - Toddlers’ appetites are erratic so sometimes they are just not hungry for dinner and that’s okay as long as his growth is on track.

 For more on how to meal plan and cook for a family, check out Maryann’s book The Family Dinner Solution: How to Create a Rotation of Dinner Meals Your Family Will Love